vojtolini/ZaliczenieBazy/README.md

 5.Start server by typing ```nodemon server.js``` in console.<br>

 # Overview
-The application allows you to manage collections named cars, customers, sales and insurance.<br> It allows you to delete, add, modify, and view documents contained in these collections.
+The application allows you to manage collections named cars, clients, sales and insurances.<br> It allows you to delete, add, modify, and view documents contained in these collections.

 # Back-end